| Product Overview |

 - Low Friction

-- Superior Adhesion: primer doubles the adhesive strength of the bond
+- Superior Adhesion because the primer doubles the coating system's bond strength

 - Chemical Inertness for product purity